Risk perception: Cultural theory

 One line of the Cultural Theory of risk is based on the work of anthropologist Mary Douglas and political scientist Aaron Wildavsky first published in 1982.
 In cultural theory, Douglas and Wildavsky outline four “ways of life” in a grid/group arrangement.
 Each way of life corresponds to a specific social structure and a particular outlook on risk.
 Grid categorizes the degree to which people are constrained and circumscribed in their social role.
 The tighter binding of social constraints limits individual negotiation.
 Group refers to the extent to which individuals are bounded by feelings of belonging or solidarity.
 The greater the bonds, the less individual choice are subject to personal control.
 Four ways of life include: Hierarchical, Individualist, Egalitarian, and Fatalist.

 Risk perception researchers have not widely accepted this version of cultural theory.
 Even Douglas says that the theory is controversial; it poses a danger of moving out of the favored paradigm of individual rational choice of which many researchers are comfortable.

 On the other hand, writers who drawn upon a broader cultural theory perspective have argued that risk-perception analysis helps understand the public response to terrorism in a way that goes far beyond 'rational choice'.
 As John Handmer and Paul James write:

-In the area of embodied risk, people are not as fearful of themselves as perhaps they should be on the issues of illicit drug use, unsafe sex and so on.
+In the area of embodied risk, people are not as fearful of the themselves as perhaps they should be on the issues of illicit drug use, unsafe sex and so on.
 Yet with the compounding of both more abstract and more embodied risk this package appears to have met its goal to generate support for government policy.
 Fear of 'outsiders' and of a non-specific, invisible and uncontrollable threat was a powerful motivator in shaping perception.